 Continued communication with your office provider

 Covid-19 has highlighted how interconnected and mutually dependent we are.
 Our communication can only get better at a time when early information is key.
 While there are measures in place to decrease the risk of shared areas, it is imperative that teams notify building management immediately if there are any cases of individuals falling ill.
 A speedy response increases the chance of being able to prevent others from becoming ill as a result.

 In order for communication to be this quick and efficient, you should expect your office provider to have established procedures for effective escalation and response to issues.

 Returning to work in a healthy office environment

 Offices bring teams together and provide a sense of mutual motivation and support.
-The blueprint to how an office layout should appear and how an office should be run will ever evolve with the times.
+Whilst the blueprint to how an office layout should appear and how an office should be run will ever evolve with the times, renting an office after lockdown will be a priority for many businesses as they seek to bring teams together again.
 Committing to listening to our clients, improving levels of cleanliness and hygiene, and adapting to the needs of the times can only be positive.
 The future of our offices is carved by each and every one of us, and with this in mind, we’d love to hear from you.
 Let us know what would inspire confidence in your return to the office and any predictions you have for the future of office spaces by leaving a comment below.